biosustain/cell-factory-design-course/setup.md

     conda create -y --name cell-factory-course python=3.4 scipy pandas numexpr bokeh jupyter sympy lxml matplotlib

-If you're on Linux or OS X run
+If you're on Linux or OS X or are using the git-bash shell on Windows run

     source activate cell-factory-course

 to activate the environment.
-If you're on Windows run
+If you're on Windows using the default terminal (cmd) run the following command instead.

     activate cell-factory-course

-instead.
+If you successfully activated you're environment, your command prompt will look similar to this.

+    (cell-factory-course)$

 Then use `pip` to install [cameo](http://cameo.bio) and [driven](http://driven.bio).

-    pip install cameo[all] driven
+    pip install cameo driven

 Run the following command to check that the installation was successful.